 I’ll discuss the conceptual & philosophical content first, then talk about its science fictional relevance, and end with some of the cons that colored my 2016 reading experience.

-AN EARLY DEFENCE OF SCIENCE FICTION, STAPLEDON’S PHILOSOPHICAL AMBITIONS & FICTION AS THERAPY
+AN EARLY DEFENSE OF SCIENCE FICTION, STAPLEDON’S PHILOSOPHICAL AMBITIONS & FICTION AS THERAPY

 Stapledon himself is explicit about a few of his goals, and to a certain degree the few pages that consist the preface, are among the best of the book.
 It’s interesting to note that a serious philosopher as Stapledon felt the need to defend his practice of writing speculative fiction.